-Since 2003, Karl has been teaching weekly painting classes out of his studio and offers private instruction and two day intensive workshops for beginners as well as advanced painters.
-Karl has relocated his studio from the Market Street Art Center in Lockport, NY to his new space in the Niagara Arts and Cultural Center, Niagara Falls, NY.
-For information on upcoming classes you can contact him through his website link
+Since 2003, Karl has been teaching painting classes out of his studio and offers private instruction and two day intensive workshops for beginners as well as advanced painters.
+Classes are open to all. either group and individual settings and include drawing, oil painting, sculpture, haunt and cosplay prop making, mask-making, frame-making, furniture/industrial/epoxy, mold-making, casting, and small business entrepreneurial product development.
+For more information on upcoming classes you can contact him through his website link.

 Painting is a lifelong learning process.
 Being self-taught, I find inspiration from great masters of the past and their knowledge of materials and techniques, as well as their commitment to excellence.
 I am always striving to improve and I find that the more I learn, the more demanding painting becomes.
 It takes a great deal of concentration to paint at a level that gives me the results I am seeking.
 Having limited access to living artists who were painting at that level, I in turn looked to the past and learned from the artists who I thought had met or even set the standards which I hope to meet or even exceed.
 I also instruct my students to do the same.
 As William Merritt Chase instructed his students, "Take from the past, borrow liberally, but take only the best!
 In this way a student will acquire the sufficient tools and knowledge and be able to instill them into his or her own style."
 And I feel that only after acquiring the needed skills, is the artist then able to forge ahead, break new ground, and establish their own unique place in the world of art.